-Reading Recovery in Canada is a successful early intervention program for children struggling to read and write.
+Reading Recovery is a successful early intervention program for children struggling to read and write.

-Reading Recovery offers effective short-term early literacy 1 on 1 teaching designed to help the lowest achieving children become confident readers and writers in just weeks.
+Reading Recovery offers effective short-term early literacy intervention delivered 1 on 1 by specially trained teachers and is individually designed to help the lowest achieving children become confident readers and writers in just weeks.
 The impact of Reading Recovery in Grade 1 lasts throughout life.
 Teachers are specially trained to deliver Reading Recovery in their schools with an intense 1 year training period.
+Find out more about how Reading Recovery works from our FAQ page.

 Every year, data is collected from each school to paint a picture of Reading Recovery in Canada.
 You can find this on the Research page of this site.